akashbhuma/AI_Assignment-5_SE24UCSE220/Q1_Min_Alpha_Heu_Mo/README.md

 ## Conclusion

-This project successfully implements and evaluates Minimax, Alpha-Beta Search, Heuristic Alpha-Beta Search, and Monte Carlo Tree Search for Tic-Tac-Toe.
+This code successfully implements and evaluates Minimax, Alpha-Beta Search, Heuristic Alpha-Beta Search, and Monte Carlo Tree Search for Tic-Tac-Toe.
 The algorithms were verified using multiple test cases and produced correct results across all evaluations.